Who Is This Credit Card Best For?

 - Extended warranties

 Navy Federal Credit Union got the highest overall score of any credit card issuer in J.D.
 Power’s 2019 Credit Card Satisfaction Study.
 It scored higher than all other regional banks on separate points of consideration too: benefits and services, rewards program, and how the credit union handles “high-stress” situations like fraud resolution and disputes.

 The Navy Federal mobile app allows you to manage all the accounts you have with the credit union or apply to be a member and get an account.
 What’s more, cardholders get 24/7 access to U.S.-based customer service representatives online, over the phone, or at a branch.
 This feature is beneficial for service members who are deployed overseas.

 You’ll also get complimentary access to your FICO score, the score most used by lenders.

 In addition to industry-standard security features like fraud monitoring, you can freeze and unfreeze your card instantly with the mobile app to protect against unauthorized use if you’ve misplaced your card.

 Navy Federal generally stands out for its very reasonable fees, and this card is no exception.
 You will pay a $49 annual fee, but you’ll have the unusual advantage of not being charged a balance transfer fee.
 There is also no foreign transaction fee on the card, and it has a relatively low late fee and penalty rate.
-ATM cash advances at a Navy Federal ATM do not carry a fee, but even cash advances from out-of-network ATMs carry a low fee of 50 cents to $1.
+ATM cash advances at a Navy Federal ATM do not carry a fee, but even cash advances from out-of-network ATMs are only $0.50 to $1.